vighneshiyer/vighneshiyer.com/content/misc/tesla_talk.md

 - Question: Does a variable length ISA overall harm IPC and critical path on HPC workloads?
 - Platforms: (1) A 4-wide RV64GC BOOM (and all the usual variable length perf optimizations).
 (2) A 8/10-wide RV64G BOOM (stamped out parallel decoders).
 - Benchmark: Some typical phone-user JITed workload (e.g. Javascript) and some server workload (e.g. JVM-based webserver) + physical design evaluation.

+In mid-October, Eric gave me some clarification on an experiment we could set up (see below):

+> On Krste or me being right, for my thought experiment add insane numbers of ALUs to your 8-10 wide fixed decoder and the 3x LDs or so to feed it.
+Cluster the ALUs in big honkin groups and +1 fwd cycle for all I care between clusters, just try to keep alu/agens fast fwd if possible.
+This may overweight one cluster with early binding bc of dependencies, but y’all can clever your way of of that pretty easily at branch boundaries.
+>
+> Don’t universal schedule, do dedicated per ALU pls -keep it simple stupid.
+My assertion is the dumber, wider uarch wins.
+Width of decode is not about sustained IPC, it’s about burstiness of JIT code so have the junk ALUs to eat the bursts.
+This WILL require you to fetch >1 basic block, so on brp you’ll need target-of-target redundant storage (just write down BIAS or whatever, always/mostly taken is the common case, will fetch you 2 basic blocks most of the time.
+See ISCA 2020 Samsung paper for ZAT/ZOT implementation)
+>
+> Also rename of 8-10 wide — just speculate the common case (2 in, 1 out) and if some op breaks that model (e.g. 3 input, 2 dest, etc), just skid 1 cycle and lose the extra width.

 ### Working at Tesla